Pineapple dump cake might just be the easiest dessert to make and it only requires three simple ingredients for a decadent and flavorful treat.

 Start by cutting the crown and skin off of the pineapple.

 If you don’t have a pineapple, you can use canned pineapple and that will work just as well.
+You can either use cubed pineapple or crushed pineapple.

 Using the Crock Pot to Cook the Dessert